EgorPy/EgorPy/README.md

 - shop website

-I have experience in creating medium projects.
+I have experience in creating medium size projects.